 Shopping & Entertainment

 Delhi is quite shoppers paradise, with all types of touristy kitsch or high quality handicrafts available.
 You will find the usuals of extremeley large variety of apparel (and high fashion), designerware, handicrafts, accessories to books.
 Delhi will also provide you the opportunity to stroll through traditional bazaars and ancient spice markets.
+You can visit the links below (on wikitravel) for names of the markets and bazaars, and in many cases particular stores that you would want to go to.

 Experiences;